lsst-dm/dm_dev_guide/docs/change-controlled-docs.rst

 Writing change-controlled documentation
 #######################################

-Change-controlled documents are documents that require approval from a Change Control Board (CCB) before they can be released.
+Change-controlled documents require approval from a Change Control Board (CCB) before they can be released.
-The project-wide change control process is described in `LPM-19`_, with the process for managing documents being described in `LPM-51`_, and covers those documents using DocuShare handles ``LSE`` or ``LPM`` that must be approved by the Project `CCB`_.
+The project-wide change control process is described in `LPM-19`_ and the process for managing documents is described in `LPM-51`_.
+This page describes the specific development and release processes for change-controlled documents produced by DM.

+Per `LPM-51`_ §5.2, the CCB responsible for a document is prescribed by the document's handle.
-For Data Management, these documents have the DocuShare handle ``LDM`` and must be approved by the DM CCB using the :ref:`RFC <decision-making-rfc>` process.
+Data Management documents (``LDM`` handle) must be approved by the DM CCB using the :ref:`RFC <decision-making-rfc>` process (see `LDM-294`_).
-The DM document management process is formally described in `LDM-294`_.
+Documents with ``LSE`` (Systems Engineering) and ``LPM`` (Project Management) handles must be approved by the Project `CCB`_.

 Change-controlled documents can be written using the Word templates defined in `Document-9224`_, but the preference within Data Management is to write change-controlled documents in LaTeX using the `lsstdoc document class`_ provided by the `lsst-texmf`_ package and to develop these documents using Git repositories within the LSST organization on GitHub (https://github.com/lsst).

-This page describes the development and release processes of change-controlled documents produced by DM:
+These are the main change-controlled document handling procedures:

 - :ref:`ccd-drafting`
 - :ref:`ccd-release`